Ever wondered what are boundary disputes, or what type of issues are associated with boundary disputes? Continue

 Fence Border Disputes: These issues arise where an owner wants to replace a fence where the owner thinks the property line is, only to find out by your new neighbor (who just got a survey done) that the original fence or wall was in the wrong spot.

 Landscaping: What if you have been landscaping a portion of what you thought was your property for years and you later discover that the landscaped portion of your yard belongs to someone else?
 There are solutions for this too.

 House encroachment: You get a survey done and realize that either your house or your neighbor’s house is encroaching onto the other’s property.

 Garage encroachment: You get a survey done and realize that either your garage or your neighbor’s garage is encroaching onto the other’s property.

 Access issues: Sometimes, in both the commercial and residential real estate context, a property owner will need access over a neighboring property.
 Access can be in the form of just ingress and egress to access the property, other times it can be something more broad like the use of a neighboring driveway or parking lot for business customers.

 Need help solving a boundary dispute?
-Contact a property easement attorney Los Angeles.
+Contact a boundary dispute attorney in Los Angeles.
 Schorr Law has the expert real estate attorneys in Los Angeles, California.
 Our Intake Coordinator can help you schedule a consult with one of our attorneys.
 To contact, call (310) 954-1877, or send us a message through our contact form.
 Feel like texting?
 Send us a text at (323) 487-7533.